 Maine has allowed recreational use since 2016.
 The state passed different bills that allowed for taxable sales (i.e., recreational dispensaries).
 However, Governor Paul LePage vetoed everything he could.
 Maine finally held firm and overturned LePage’s veto in the state legislature in May 2018.

 However, at the time of writing, you can’t buy weed without an MMJ card!
-According to state officials, recreational sales will begin in the spring of 2020.
+According to state officials, recreational sales will begin sometime in 2020.
 Until then, you’ll still need a valid medical certificate if you want the convenience of buying from a local dispensary.

-What Are the Medical Marijuana Card Eligibility Criteria in Maine?
+What Conditions Qualify for a Medical Marijuana Card in Maine?

 You must receive a diagnosis for a specific qualifying condition from a licensed Maine medical professional.
 You must also provide documentation of the diagnosis in your medical records.
 The list of current qualifying medical conditions includes: